ShaheerSajid/RISCV/README.md

 ## Programming

  1. Download visual studio code and open the DE10 workspace in Code folder.
+ 2. Download and ext
- 2. Open link.riscv.ld and give absolute path of the file link.common.ld in the include section.
+ 3. Open link.riscv.ld and give absolute path of the file link.common.ld in the include section.
- 3. Add your code to main.c
+ 4. Add your code to main.c.
- 4. Click terminal/run build task
+ 5. Click terminal/run build task.
- 5. The file main.hex will be generated inside the flash folder.
+ 6. The file main.hex will be generated inside the flash folder.

 ##